ClosedNon-Profit

 What is the Individual Recovery Support - Individual at Risk of Homelessness?

 The Individual Recovery Support - Individual at Risk of Homelessness is a non-profit grant offered by Queensland Health in Australia.
 The Mental Health Funding Program funds non-government organisations to provide promotion, prevention and early intervention services for people with mental illness, their families and carers.
-This listing is for Individual Recovery Support focused on individuals at risk of homelessness.
+This listing is for Individual Recovery Support - Individual at Risk of Homelessness.

 Who is eligible for the Individual Recovery Support - Individual at Risk of Homelessness?

-Non-government organisations targeted Mental health service delivery focus Services for people with mental illness, families and carers
+Services are for people with mental illness, their families and carers

 What activities are funded?